PretendoNetwork/nintendo-wiki/docs/switch/aauth.md

 Because the certificates are signed by Nintendo there is only one way to obtain a valid certificate: buy a game and dump it.

 The aauth server takes form-encoded requests and responds with json-encoding.
 It uses base64url, and the client does not add any padding characters.

+In 20.0.0, the aauth server was moved to a different server, and now requires a device certificate during the handshake.

 ## Headers
 Up to 17.0.1: